Kapitol-Group/containerapps-builtinauth-bicep/README.md

-# Built-in Auth for Azure App Service with Entra ID
+# Built-in Auth for Azure Container Apps with Entra ID

-This repository includes all the Bicep (infrastructure-as-code) necessary to provision an Azure App Service app with the [built-in authentication feature](https://learn.microsoft.com/azure/app-service/overview-authentication-authorization) and a Microsoft Entra ID identity provider.
-The Bicep files use the new [Microsoft Graph extension (public preview)](https://learn.microsoft.com/graph/templates/overview-bicep-templates-for-graph) to create the Entra application registration using [managed identity with Federated Identity Credentials](https://docs.microsoft.com/azure/app-service/overview-managed-identity), so that no client secrets or certificates are necessary.
+This repository includes all the Bicep (infrastructure-as-code) necessary to provision an Azure Container App with the [built-in authentication feature](https://learn.microsoft.com/azure/container-apps/authentication) and a Microsoft Entra ID identity provider.
+The Bicep files use the new [Microsoft Graph extension (public preview)](https://learn.microsoft.com/graph/templates/overview-bicep-templates-for-graph) to create the Entra application registration using [managed identity with Federated Identity Credentials](https://learn.microsoft.com/azure/container-apps/managed-identity), so that no client secrets or certificates are necessary.

 * [Getting started](#getting-started)
   * [GitHub Codespaces](#github-codespaces)